 No tire, regardless of its design or quality is indestructible.
-RFT tires can be ultimately rendered unusable due to a puncture or other road hazard as well as from improper run-flat or low tire pressure operation.
+RFT tires can be ultimately rendered unusable due to a puncture or other road hazard as well as from improper low tire pressure operation.
 Some punctures may be repaired under certain restrictions and prescribed procedures.
+An improper repair is unsafe and will void the Limited Warranty.